 The RKI explains on its website who belongs to the risk group (in German).

-If contact with other people is unavoidable at a workplace at TU Dortmund University, all persons must be protected from infections.
 "Droplet protection" can be implemented with Plexiglas panels that can be set up variably at the work area.
 They prevent infection by droplet infection if the minimum distance of 1.5 m between two persons cannot be maintained.
 TU Dortmund University provides this.
 You will find all information in the FAQ in the service portal.

 All lecture halls and some seminar rooms are automatically ventilated.
 Here, only fresh air is supplied, so that no contaminated room air is circulated.
 Other rooms must be ventilated through the windows every 20 minutes.
 As many rooms as possible are equipped with CO2 monitors to support the ventilation control.